sujoyrc/hindustani_raga_dataset_processing/README.md

    b) 01_keypoints_all - this has one file per recording having all 25 Openpose keypoints followed by z-score normalization

    c) 02_keypoints_selected - this has one file per recording having only the keypoints for wrist and elbow of both hands.
 This is the only data used in the next step

+Note that we do not have the same set of keypoints in 2D and 3D.
+The details are provided in [Keypoint Details](KeypointDetail.xlsx)

 10. Run the following
      ```